-This episode concludes our two part discussion of contemporary Indigenous young adult films, including Rustic Oracle and The Grizzlies.
+This episode of the podcast concludes our two part discussion of contemporary Indigenous young adult films, including Rustic Oracle, Tia and Piujuk, and The Grizzlies.
 We discuss some of the best Indigenous YA films from the recent past, think about the difference between films made by Indigenous and settler filmmakers, and outline the genre’s defining traits.
 Listen to Indigenous YA Part 1 here.

 Rhymes for Young Ghouls (Jeff Barnaby, 2013)

 Mi’gmaq director Jeff Barnaby’s debut feature uses the language of various film genres to convey the real life horrors of Canada’s Residential Schools.
 Set in 1976, teenager Aila (Kawennáhere Devery Jacobs) deals drugs so she can bribe Indian Agent Popper (Mark Antony Krupa) to avoid being sent to Residential School.
 When Aila’s money is stolen and her father returns from prison, tensions between Popper and the family intensify into a violent cycle of revenge.

 Rhymes For Young Ghouls is available on VOD and to stream on: Crave (CA), Kanopy (CA, US, AU), CBC Gem (CA), Hoopla (CA, US), and Fandor (CA, US).

 Tia and Piujuk (Lucy Tulugarjuk, 2018)